 We have lived our lives by the assumption that what was good for us would be good for the world.
 We have been wrong.
 We must change our lives so that it will be possible to live by the contrary assumption, that what is good for the world will be good for us.
 And that requires that we make the effort to know the world and learn what is good for it."

-- This simple system is vegetarian, organic when not prohibitively expensive, low on wheat and dairy but not lacking a molecule of either.
+- This simple system is vegetarian, organic when not prohibitively expensive, low on dairy but not totally vegan.

 - Packaged food is avoided, but not banned.

-- Local food in season is given priority, mostly as a practice for the possibility of future contractions in food distribution.
+- Local food in season is given priority, mostly as a practice for the possibility of future contractions in industrial monoculture and food distribution.

 - Milk is used sparingly.
 The book The China Study cooled me off on dairy.